8 Documentation

 - If applicable, request access to the original instruments to review exact question wording, item response options, skip patterns, etc.

-Ultimately you should end up with a data dictionary structured similarly to the one above.
-You may add additional fields that help you keep track of further changes (e.g., a column for the old variable name and a column for your new variable name), and your transformations section may become more verbose as the values assigned previously may not align with the values you prefer based on your style guide or the existing measures.
-Otherwise, the data dictionary should still be constructed in the same manner mentioned above.
+Ultimately you should end up with a data dictionary structured similarly to Figure 8.17.
+You may add additional fields that help you keep track of further changes (e.g., a column for the old variable name and a column for your new variable name), and your transformations section may become more verbose as the values assigned previously may not align with the values you prefer based on your style guide or other standards.
+Otherwise, the data dictionary should still be constructed in the same manner mentioned in Section 8.4.1.1.

 8.4.1.3 Time well spent